prjctg/prjctg.github.io-src/content/docs/developer/full-docs/getting-started.md

 sidebar_position: 2
 ---

-# Getting Started with Project G Development
+# Getting Started with Anı⃰mr Development

-Welcome to the development section of Project G!
-In this guide, you'll learn how to create animations and games that sync with music using the Project G platform.
+Welcome to the development section of Anı⃰mr!
+In this guide, you'll learn how to create animations and games that sync with music using the Anı⃰mr platform.
 Development is entirely browser-based, so you won’t need to set up a local environment.
 Here's how you can get started:

 ## Key Concepts

-Project G allows you to create both **animations** and **games**.
+Anı⃰mr allows you to create both **animations** and **games**.
 The difference lies mainly in the interactivity level:

 - **Animations** focus on visual effects triggered by music events.
 - **Games** add interactive elements like mouse clicks or touch events and may include scoring logic or more complex event handling.

 ## Understanding Modules

-In Project G, your development unit is a **module**, which combines JavaScript code, CSS, and HTML.
+In Anı⃰mr, your development unit is a **module**, which combines JavaScript code, CSS, and HTML.
 Modules can be combined into a **module collection**, allowing for more complex layouts and interactivity.
 Each module encapsulates its CSS and HTML, ensuring that styles and markup do not interfere with other modules.

 ## Running Code in the Browser

-You will develop your code online, directly in the Project G application.
+You will develop your code online, directly in the Anı⃰mr application.
 Each module runs directly in the browser through a special environment called the **Code Playground**, where you can test your animations and games alongside selected songs.
 This includes three tabs where you can input:

 - **JavaScript ES Module**: The core logic for your animation or game.